Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 1. Preheat oven to 375 F.

-2. Trim ends of Brussels sprouts and slice them in half.
+2. Trim ends of brussels sprouts and slice them in half.
 Arrange evenly on a baking sheet.

 • Prep Time: 12 minutes